liao21/OHSU-Capstone-2021/Readme.txt

 MiniVIE

+MATLAB Users:

 The MiniVIE is a package library based on the Johns Hopkins University Applied Physics Laboratory Virtual Integration Environment (JHU/APL VIE).
-This is a completely seperate and independent code base that is designed to take the modularity and themes of the VIE and make them readily accessible.
+This is a completely separate and independent code base that is designed to take the modularity and themes of the VIE and make them readily accessible.

 The most interesting things you can do with this code base requires data acquisition